 However, this trend doesn’t stop with Millennials only.
 A recent poll by Morningstar revealed that 72% of all investors are interested in investing in environmental, social, and governance (ESG) based funds.
 It now appears that all generations are interested in investments that promote making the world a better place, they just have different ideas on how that looks.
 For example, baby boomers are more interested in diversity and religion versus their millennial counterparts who tend to favor environmental and human rights.

-As a result of this concern for socially responsible investments, investors are starting to change the way investments are viewed by funds.
+As a result of this concern for socially responsible investing, investors are starting to change the way investments are viewed by funds.
 No longer is the idea to simply put your money in whatever investments yield the most return on a risk adjusted basis, people now want to make an impact with the money they’re putting to use.
 Currently however, only 12% of U.S. investors own ESG funds.
 That number is believed to grow by 58% over the next 5 years.

 Steven Dengler, CFP®